adamzjk/iOS-ObjectDetection/readme.md

 ## Features

-​	You can take a photo or select photo from Photo Library, then check or save(by taping save button) the result image.
+- iOS -> Select/Take Image -> Compress Image -> Send to server -> Receive Image -> Display -> (Optional) Feedback to server
+- Voice feedback and a very naive sentimental anaysis to convert text into rating.

-​	Real-time object detection is not supported due to the limitation of the computational ability on mobile device(you can't do a lot of matrix computation in a small amount of time on a mobile CPU) and network bandwidth(send image to server might take a while).
+- ​Real-time object detection is **not** supported due to the limitation of the network bandwidth(sending image to server, though compressed, is still time consuming).

 ## Server